 Humor and Healing: When The Laughter Changes

 After Liz's sister passed away, finding the humor wasn't as easy.
 It is okay if your relationship with humor changes with your experience.
 These changes can happen day-to-day: the coffee mug you find hysterical one morning may be the same one that gets flung across the room the next.
-Cancer follows its own trajectory, and we're along for the ride whether or not we like it.
-That means there's going to be days when it's easy to laugh and there are going to be days when laughter is impossible.
+Cancer follows its trajectory, and we're along for the ride whether or not we like it.
+That means there will be days when it's easy to laugh and there will be days when laughter is impossible.
 Don't beat yourself up over this!
 Humor is an intensely personal experience.
 There's no right way or wrong way to laugh.
-If it makes you feel better to laugh, go ahead and laugh.
+If it makes you feel better, go ahead and laugh.
 If it makes you feel worse, skip it!

 50% Complete